Never ask a hungry barber if you need a haircut

 Their fear tactics have you believing you should NEVER attempt this yourself.
 That is unless you spend thousands on camera equipment, lighting, photo editing software, and a beret-wearing assistant.

 I did run across a study that says homes with professional pictures sell 32% faster.
 After further investigation, it turns out the “study” was conducted by a photography company that specializes in real estate.
-Also, they only considered homes they were paid to shoot.
+Also, they only studied homes they were paid to photograph.
 Talk about your study bias…

 The lesson: Never ask a hungry photographer if you need professional photos.